MintXeido/Virtual-Wii-Manager/README.md

    </head>

 <h2>(!
 PROJECT CANCELLED !)
-Development updates or annoucements leading this project will no longer be posted here on this GitHub Page starting today 7th-September-2023</h2>
+Development updates or annoucements leading to this project will no longer be posted here on this GitHub Page or anywhere else starting today 7th-September-2023</h2>

 <h1>Development Update - 7/September/2023 : Unfortunately due to Costs & Unreachable and Expensive Goals for the project to work as attended, the Project has been cancelled & scrapped.
 There may or may not be a reboot of this project but unfortunately is it will be cancelled for now on. </h1>